burger icon

 This is the part where patience helps.
 Grab your licence, a fresh bill with your name (yep, even if you’re flat-sharing), and a photo of your payment card-blur out most numbers.
 If the first upload’s blurry, you’ll get knocked back-been there.

 KYC gets triggered on first withdrawal, big wins, and whenever you trip their compliance bot.
-Send your docs directly through your account or (sometimes) by email to [email protected].
-Reviews can be quick (24 hours is my record), but stretch out to three days or more after weekends or big promo surges.
-I've seen approvals slow up after a string of wins-don't panic, just reply if they ask for clarifications.
-For the really big amounts, they've started asking for payslip or more proof of funds now-tale of our times.
+A 'verification loop' or extended security review often occurs for wins over $2,000 or first-time withdrawals, which can take 5-14 days.
+Some players report a mandatory phone call step as well.
+Send your docs directly through your account or (sometimes) by email to support@slotastics.com.
+Reviews can be quick (24 hours is my record), but stretch out significantly if you hit that review loop.
+I’ve seen approvals slow up after a string of wins-don’t panic, just reply if they ask for clarifications.
+For the really big amounts, they’ve started asking for payslip or more proof of funds now-tale of our times.

 Fees & Processing Speed: Here’s the Ugly Truth